Dichgrem/luci-app-nyn/README.md

   <img src="https://github.com/Dichgrem/luci-app-nyn/blob/main/screenshot.png" width="400">
 </p>

+> Attention !
+The nyn project is archived and it is recommended to use the c language version of zzz instead of it !
+In order to commemorate nyn, the name of this project is not modified.

 ## How to build

 - First clone this repository to the package directory of the openwrt you want to compile: